jingpeilu/robot_motion_reconstruction/README.md

 ### Reconstruction in Simulation

-See ipynotebooks for reconstructing robot motion in simulation.
+See ipynotebooks in simulation folder for reconstructing robot motion in simulation.

 ## Notes